pydicom/pydicom/tests/test_files/README.txt

 JPEG-lossy.dcm
   * NM1_JPLY from ftp://medical.nema.org/MEDICAL/Dicom/DataSets/WG04/
   * 1.2.840.10008.1.2.4.51 Default Transfer Syntax for Lossy JPEG 12-bit
+  * GDCM prints when reading this file: "Unsupported JPEG data precision 12" and "Invalid SOS parameters for sequential JPEG", although it does appear to be read properly

 Created by a commercial radiotherapy treatment planning system and modified: rtplan.dcm       Implicit VR, Little Endian